stjudecloud/university/docs/genomics-platform/workflow-guides/rnaseq-expression-classification/index.md

 By default, all tumor types (blood, brain, and solid) will be included in the analysis.
 It is also possible to run each of the three types separately by selecting the appropriate tumor type.

-The tool supports both Fresh/Frozen and FFPE inputs.
+The workflow supports both Fresh/Frozen and FFPE inputs.
 By default, only Fresh/Frozen samples from the reference cohort will be included.
 This setting can be changed to run only FFPE or Fresh/Frozen + FFPE samples.

 It is also possible to return intermediate files from the workflow.
 If desired, 'original_matrix' is the matrix of counts after covariates and additional metadata has been removed,  'variance_stabilized' is the matrix after running varianceStabilizingTransformation, 'batch_corrected' is the matrix after ComBat batch correction, 'tsne_output' is the matrix after Rtsne has been run and 'matrix' is the original file input to the R script for plotting.